-On June 5, 2014, our Board of Directors approved a new three year share repurchase authorization of up to \$600 million of our Class A common stock, which we refer to as the 2014 repurchase authorization, pursuant to which we may repurchase shares from time to time on the open market or in privately negotiated transactions and which may be made under a Rule 10b5-1 plan.
-Repurchased shares may be retired immediately and resume the status of authorized but unissued shares or may be held by us as treasury stock.
-The 2014 repurchase authorization may be modified, suspended, or discontinued by our Board at any time.
-During fiscal 2014, we repurchased 427,521 shares under the 2014 repurchase authorization, at an average price of \$155.78 per share, for an aggregate purchase price of approximately \$66.6 million.
-In total, during fiscal 2014, we repurchased 941,878 shares under the 2012 and 2014 repurchase authorizations, at an average price of \$163.62 per share, for an aggregate purchase price of approximately \$154.1 million.
+On May 19, 2016, our Board of Directors approved a new three year share repurchase authorization of up to \$600 million of our Class A common stock, which we refer to as the 2016 repurchase authorization, pursuant to which we may repurchase shares from time to time on the open market or in privately negotiated transactions and which may be made under a Rule 10b5-1 plan.
+Repurchased shares may be retired immediately and resume the status of authorized but unissued shares or may be held by the Company as treasury stock.
+The 2016 repurchase authorization may be modified, suspended, or discontinued by our Board at any time.
+There was approximately \$397.7 million available under the 2016 repurchase authorization as of December 27, 2016.